Tear gas effects can be reduced by moving to fresh air, removing contaminated clothing, and flushing eyes and skin with clean water or saline.

 Once immediate flushing has been performed, decontamination focuses on removing residual chemicals from clothing, hair, and skin surfaces to prevent prolonged irritation or secondary contamination of others.

-Changing clothes promptly after exposure prevents spread since tear gas particles can cling tightly to fabric fibers for hours.
-Washing exposed clothing separately with soap removes residues effectively.
+Changing clothes promptly after exposure prevents spread since tear gas particles can cling tightly to fabric fibers.
+Contaminated clothing should be handled carefully, sealed or isolated if needed, and washed separately with detergent.

 Decontamination Table: Common Items & Effectiveness